 Further information on how the CAT rates countries (against modelled pathways and fair share) can be found here.

 The CAT rates The Gambia’s internationally supported target as “Almost sufficient” against modelled domestic pathways.
-The “Almost sufficient” rating indicates that The Gambia’s internationally supported target in 2030 is not yet consistent with the Paris Agreement’s 1.5°C temperature limit but could be, with moderate improvements.
+The “Almost sufficient” rating indicates that The Gambia’s internationally supported target in 2030 is not yet consistent with limiting warming to 1.5°C but could be, with moderate improvements.
 If all countries were to follow The Gambia’s approach, warming could be held below—but not well below—2°C.

-We rate The Gambia’s fair share target as “1.5°C Paris Agreement-compatible”.
-The “1.5°C Paris Agreement compatible” rating indicates that The Gambia’s fair share target is consistent with limiting warming to 1.5°C. The Gambia’s fair share target does not require other countries to make comparably deeper reductions or greater effort, and is in the most stringent part of its Fair Share range.
+We rate The Gambia’s fair share target as “1.5°C compatible”.
+The “1.5°C compatible” rating indicates that The Gambia’s fair share target is consistent with limiting warming to 1.5°C. The Gambia’s fair share target does not require other countries to make comparably deeper reductions or greater effort, and is in the most stringent part of its Fair Share range.

 The portion of its NDC that The Gambia will achieve unconditionally using its own resources is above our current policy projections for The Gambia, making it unlikely that these actions will drive further emissions reductions.